How to Become a Dental Assistant

 Step 2: Research and Verify all State and Local RequirementsA career in this field may require you to meet certain licensing, training, and other requirements that can vary by vocation and state.
 You should check with your state, local government and/or licensing board to find out which requirements may be applicable in your state.

 Step 3: Get Formal Training through an Accredited InstitutionFormal training is often required as a part of state or local requirements and is typically available at the certificate or degree levels, with online and on-campus options available.
 Courses typically cover topics like dental and medical terminology, an overview of various dental procedures, laws and ethics, and dental insurance.
-Step 4: Obtain Clinical ExperienceIf you would like to perform clinical procedures, you will be required to complete an externship in a clinical setting prior to employment.Step 5: Obtain CredentialingDepending on your state and local requirements, additional Credentialing may be required to obtain work.
-Credentialing shows you have the knowledge to perform well in a role as a Dental Assistant and have mastered nationally recognized standards.
-USCI’s Certificate Program qualifies for the Registered Dental Assistant (RDA) exam offered through American Medical Technologists (AMT).
-Applicants must also possess a CPR Certification.
-Step 6: Start WorkingMany employers will offer on-the job training; however Dental Assistants must have met their state and local requirements before applying to jobs.
+Step 4: Obtain Clinical ExperienceIf you would like to perform clinical procedures, you will be required to complete an externship in a clinical setting prior to employment.Step 5: Obtain CredentialingDepending on your state and local requirements, additional certification may be required to obtain work.
+Certification exams show you have the knowledge to perform well in a role as a Dental Assistant and have mastered nationally recognized standards.
+USCI’s Certificate Program qualifies for the Registered Dental Assistant (RDA) exam exam offered through American Medical Technologists (AMT).
+Applicants must also possess current CPR Certification.
+The cost of CPR training is not covered by USCI.

 What You'll Learn During Your Online Dental Assistant Course